columbia/xtern/readme.txt

 6. Go to $XTERN_ROOT/eva/rand-intercept and run 'make'.

 7. Test, if it all passes, then everything has been installed correctly.
+This step may take a few minutes, depending on hardware speed.
 > cd $XTERN_ROOT/obj
 > make ENABLE_OPTIMIZED=0/1 -C test check